mleoking/LeoReference/program/java/spark/notes/LeoSparkNote.md

 spark.sql.autoBroadcastJoinThreshold | 10L * 1024 * 1024 (10M) | Maximum size (in bytes) for a table that will be broadcast to all worker nodes when performing a join.
 If the size of the statistics of the logical plan of a table is at most the setting, the DataFrame is broadcast for join.
 Negative values or 0 disable broadcasting.
 Use SQLConf.autoBroadcastJoinThreshold method to access the current value. spark.sql.shuffle.partitions | 200 | Number of partitions to use by default when shuffling data for joins or aggregations Corresponds to Apache Hive’s mapred.reduce.tasks property that Spark considers deprecated.
 Use SQLConf.numShufflePartitions method to access the current value. spark.sql.objectHashAggregate.sortBased.fallbackThreshold | 128 | In the case of ObjectHashAggregateExec, when the size of the in-memory hash map grows too large, we will fall back to sort-based aggregation.
 This option sets a row count threshold for the size of the hash map.
-We are trying to be conservative and use a relatively small default count threshold here since the state object of some TypedImperativeAggregate function can be quite large (e.g. percentile_approx).
+We are trying to be conservative and use a relatively small default count threshold here since the state object of some TypedImperativeAggregate function can be quite large (e.g. percentile_approx). spark.task.maxFailures | 4 | Number of failures of any particular task before giving up on the job.
+The total number of failures spread across different tasks will not cause the job to fail; a particular task has to fail this number of attempts.
+Should be greater than or equal to 1.
+Number of allowed retries = this value - 1. spark.yarn.max.executor.failures | numExecutors * 2, with minimum of 3 | The maximum number of executor failures before failing the application.

 ## Q&A